leanprover-community/lean-liquid/README.md

     At some point we may formalize Breen--Deligne resolutions, but this is not part of our first target.
-  - `system_of_complexes/` contains the definition of a system of complexes of normed abelian groups indexed by nonnegative real numbers.
+  - `system_of_complexes/` contains the definition of a system of complexes of seminormed groups indexed by nonnegative real numbers.
     It also contains the definition of `is_bounded_exact`, which is the exactness condition claimed in the main theorem.
   - `Mbar/*.lean` contains a definition of the spaces ![](svg/VhatMbar.svg)